Last updated January 12th, 2019.

 Back in 2008, Dubai along with the UAE as a whole suffered worse than many other countries.
 Locals and expats alike fled as total economic meltdown occurred almost overnight.

-Dubai residents were in such a hurry to skip town, they abandoned their luxury cars outside the airport.
+Dubai residents were in such a hurry to skip town, whether for debt or other reasons, that they abandoned their luxury cars outside the airport.

 Why was the UAE affected this badly?
-You can largely blame its horribly non-diversified economy.
+You can largely blame its non-diversified economy.

 The real estate and energy sectors are typically hit harder than others during a recession.
 Of course, both those industries contribute a significant amount to the UAE economy.

-A few signs of progress toward diversification were made since the last recession.
+A few small signs of progress towards diversification were made since the last global recession.
 Yet these gestures aren’t anywhere near enough.

-Dubai has focused on boosting its financial sector lately – certainly not the safest industry during a recession either.
+Dubai has focused on boosting its financial sector lately – certainly not the best industry during a recession either.

-My point is: Dubai has a history of breaking apart, both financially and socially, during recession.
+My point is: Dubai has a history of breaking apart, both financially and socially, during previous recessions.
 Do you really want to buy property in such a market?